NVSL/QuadClass-Resources/labs/Assembling-A-PCB/README.md

 ### Placing Parts

-1. Dump out all the parts of a particular type on your work surface.
+1. Dump the parts out one at a time on your work surface.
+3. If a part is upside-down, picking it up and dropping it is a good (if probablistc) way to turn it over.
-2. Once the part is down, don't fiddle.
+2. Once the part is on the board, move it as little as possible.
 Moving the parts smears the paste.
 The parts will self-align a bit during reflow, so it doesn't have to be perfect.
-3. If a part is upside-down, picking it up and dropping it is a good (if probablistc) way to turn it over.
 4. Don't pick up the board.
 You more likely to bump a part if you pick up the board.
 5. Arrange your pile of parts at your board so you don't have to reach over the board, otherwise, you're more likely to bump parts.
 6. Don't mess up.
 If something goes significantly wrong, you have to start again.